facelessuser/RegReplace/docs/src/markdown/usage.md

     },
 ```

-## Use Regular Expressions on Entire File Buffer when Using Selections
+## Use Regular Expressions on Entire File Buffer When Using Selections

 When `selection_only` is enabled, you might have a regular expression chain that lends itself better to performing the regular expression on the entire file buffer and then pick the matches under the selections as opposed to the default behavior of applying the regular expression directly to the selection buffer.
 To do this, you can use the option `regex_full_file_with_selections`.